danidiaz/really-small-backpack-example/lesson7-module-identity/README.md

 As we have seen, modules in "indefinite" packages can depend on module signatures.
-Consumers of an indefinite package can "instantiate" it by depending both the indefinite package and a suitable implementation of its signatures—possibly requiring some `mixins:` shenanigans to ensure a happy match.
+Consumers of an indefinite package can "instantiate" it by depending on both the indefinite package and a suitable implementation of its signatures—possibly requiring some `mixins:` shenanigans to ensure a happy match.